pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 ### Counters

-Pip.Services has the Count package within the Components module, which contains several interfaces and classes used to create performance metrics.
+Pip.Services’ Components module includes a package called Count, which contains several interfaces and classes that can be used to create performance counters.

-Within these interfaces, ICounters defines methods for measuring execution performance.
-One of them is increment(), which increases by a defined value each time it is called.
-Other important methods are beginTiming() and stats(), which are used to calculate time intervals and common statistics (minimum, maximum, and average) respectively.
+Among these interfaces is one called ICounters, which defines methods for measuring execution performance.
+One such method is increment(), which increases by a defined value each time it is called.
+Other important methods are beginTiming() and stats(), which are used to calculate time intervals and common statistics (minimum, maximum, and average), respectively.
+There is no stopTiming() method in this interface due to the fact that beginTiming() is supposed to return a CounterTiming object, which can be called to end the measurement and update the counter.

-This interface is implemented by several classes.
-The figure below shows a simplified class diagram displaying the relationships between it and the main classes used to build different counters.
+The ICounters interface is implemented by several classes.
+The figure below shows a simplified class diagram, displaying the relationships between this interface and the main classes used to build counters.
 These classes will be explained in more detail in the following sections.

 ![figure 1](./figure1.jpg)

-The toolkit has several pre-defined counters, which are specified in the CounterType class.
+Pip.Services has several predefined counters, specified in the CounterType class.
 They are:

 ![figure 2](./figure2.png)

-When working with counters, a best practice is to name them according to the following convention:
+A best practice when working with counters is to name them using to the following convention:

 <service_or_component_name>.<method_name>.<counter_name>